ptompalski/MDSAfforestationMonitoring/quickstart_guide.md

 ## Data Processing for RNN Models

+Due to temporal nature of the data, we will use Recurrent Neural Networks (RNNs) to model the sequential and seasonal dynamics of vegetation indices.
+This section describes how to process the data for RNN models, including cleaning, splitting, and generating training and testing sequences.

 ### Split cleaned data

 This splits the partially cleaned dataset into training and testing subsets.
-The reason why we don't need to set a threshold for the RNN model is that it is designed to handle sequences of data.
-The threshold will be applied at the end of RNN model training to determine the survival rate classification for evaluation.
+The reason why we don't need to set a threshold for the RNN model is that it is designed to handle sequences of data and training RNN model on multiple thresholds does take a lot of time.
+Therefore the threshold will be applied at the end of RNN model regression training to determine the survival rate classification for evaluation.
 The output of this step will be two parquet files: one for the training set and one for the test set.
 To split the cleaned data into training and testing subsets for RNN models, you can use the following command:

 ```bash